Self-Rated Patience Scale Test

 7/18

-Patience Self-Rating (PS)
+Patience Self-Rating (PSR)

 Measures self-rated ability to stay calm, tolerate discomfort, and control impulses in challenging situations.